 First, we want to emphasize that our main goal is to keep you happy and that we will do whatever we can to make sure our quality of work goes above your expectations.
 We do have a liability form that must be signed with every project.
 This states that we are not responsible for free maintenance due to overall use, weathering, animals, or some unforeseen nature event.
 Please contact us directly at firstname.lastname@example.org to discuss the fix.
 If it's an overall perimeter frame problem, stop using the TreeNet immediately and together we will find a way to fix it.
 If it's a smaller issue, we may be able to give you basic instructions for a fix if we cannot make it to the location easily.

-Since being introduced to TreeNets in 2008, TreeNet Willy himself has produced well over a hundred permanent installations all over the nation.
+Since being introduced to TreeNets in 2008, TreeNet Willy himself has produced well over 200 permanent installations all over the world.
 With hundreds of thousands of weaving hours and over a decade of experience, these nets have been refined again and again for the best quality.
-Quite frankly, we are always learning new ways and methods to create these platforms in the most sturdy, sustainable, and aesthetic way possible.
+Now with other experienced weavers from across the nation now joining team, we are very confident in how we set up and create these magical hangouts.

 Does TreeNet Willy's only do tree installations?